brillout/wildcard-api/readme.md

        body: req.body,
      };

-     // The `requestProps` object is available in your endpoint functions as `this`.
+     // The `requestProps` object is available in your endpoint functions
-     // For example, you can add `req.headers` to `requestProps` to be
+     // as `this`; you can use `requestProps` to make further request information
-     // able to access the HTTP headers in your endpoint functions at `this.headers`. requestProps.headers = req.headers;
+     // available to your endpoint functions, such as the HTTP headers: requestProps.headers = req.headers;

      const responseProps = await getApiResponse(requestProps);